E3TU/QuickRkCheck/README.md

 # QuickRkCheck

 Simplify rootkit scanning with this automated script.
-Utilizing chkrootkit and rkhunter, it seamlessly automates the process, ensuring a comprehensive rootkit check across all Linux distributions.
-Ideal for users who prioritize efficiency without compromising security.
+Utilizing both chkrootkit and rkhunter, it seamlessly automates the process, ensuring a comprehensive rootkit check across all Linux distributions.